wellwelwel/lru.min/README.md

 > [!NOTE]
 >
-> All expired items trigger the `onEviction` callback when removed.
+> All expired items trigger the `onEviction` callback when used.

 ### Set a cache